brendonotto/brendonotto-astro/src/contents/setting-up-mdx-with-nextjs.md

 ### Shout outs

 I leaned very heavily on a couple of posts in order to get this all set up.
-One from <ExternalLink url={`https://www.joshwcomeau.com/blog/how-i-built-my-blog/`}>Josh W. Comeau</ExternalLink> and the other from <ExternalLink url={`https://www.notjust.dev/blog/2021-06-21-how-i-built-the-new-notjustdev-platoform-using-nextjs`}>notJustDev</ExternalLink>.
-They helped immensily in deciding what technology to use and thank you to notjustDev for having their <ExternalLink url={`https://github.com/Savinvadim1312/notjustdev`}>site open source</ExternalLink> so I could review how it was implemented.
+One from [Josh W. Comeau](https://www.joshwcomeau.com/blog/how-i-built-my-blog/) and the other from [notJustDev](https://www.notjust.dev/blog/2021-06-21-how-i-built-the-new-notjustdev-platoform-using-nextjs).
+They helped immensily in deciding what technology to use and thank you to notjustDev for having their [site](https://github.com/Savinvadim1312/notjustdev) open source so I could review how it was implemented.

-✌
+✌🏻